-Many scholarships will require copies of your student aid report in order to verify household income.
-If you wait until the last minute to complete the FAFSA, then you may not receive your student aid report in time to meet the scholarship deadline.
+After you complete the FAFSA, you'll receive a copy of your Student Aid Report (SAR).
+Many scholarships will require copies of this to verify your family's household income.
+If you wait until the last minute to complete the FAFSA, then you may not receive your SAR in time to meet the scholarship deadline.
 The best thing to do here is to start your scholarship search earlier in the year, so you'll know which information each different application requires.

 Other deadlines aside, many students don't realize that some student financial aid is awarded on a first-come, first-served basis.
 In short, you could totally miss out on your opportunity to receive money simply by not applying early enough.